Courthouse Office Hours are 8:00 A.M. to 4:30 P.M. Monday thru Thursday and 8 A.M. to 1:00 P.M. Friday - Except Holidays.

 We invite you to browse our web site to learn about our various County offices and the services Sheridan County, Nebraska offers its citizens.
 This web site contains information about County departments and offices, as well as helpful information on commonly asked questions.
-Please contact Commissioner Andersen if you have any questions, comments or suggestions on how we can improve this web site.
+Please contact Commissioner Krotz if you have any questions, comments or suggestions on how we can improve this web site.

 Located North of Hay Springs the Beaver Wall is a sharp contrast to the rolling sand hills located in southern Sheridan County.